-Pokémon HOME: How to trade Pokémon with other players
+Get rare or shiny trades using Pokémon HOME

 - If you need help finding the Pokémon you want to trade, select the clock icon in the bottom right corner.

 Trading is a key part of the Pokémon experience.
-Now that you know all the different ways to trade, you can get searching for shinies and rare creatures.
+Now that you know all the different ways to trade, you can get to searching for shinies and rare creatures.
 If nothing else, you might be able to complete your Pokémon HOME Pokédex by trading with others.
 Good luck with your trading.
-Hopefully, you'll be able to get everything you're wanting.
+Hopefully, you'll be able to get everything you want.

 Additional Equipment

-I personally use these Switch accessories.
+I use these Switch accessories when playing the best Pokémon games and plenty of others.
 What makes them so great is that they work on both the original Switch and the Switch Lite.
 They are a great way to round out your gaming experience.

-Give your Switch or Switch Lite additional storage space with this nifty, Mario-themed, 128GB microSD card.
+Give your Switch or Switch Lite additional storage space with this nifty Mario-themed 128GB microSD card.
 That's plenty of space for your downloads, screenshots, and game data.

 Hori Compact Playstand ($13 at Amazon)